GetResponse vs ConvertKit can be a tricky choice because they both have such similar features at first glance.

 - Email sign up forms

 It brands itself as the go-to email marketing platform for digital creators and bloggers.
-Some of the ways it does this is through specialized templates for these particular business types, and also providing the core tools they will need.
+Some of the ways it does this are through specialized templates for these particular business types, and also providing the core tools they will need.

 ConvertKit Pros & Cons